erdtch/yolo_trainer_with_python/README.md

         classes = 1     # number of your classes

-        Edit all lines about classes of a ".cfg" file.
+        Edit all lines about classes in ".cfg" file.

 Choose your yolo version to train by change parameter on ***"train_command_generator.py"***